satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

 1. The browser should cache every request for 10 seconds.
 But it only caches the first requests for the `max-age` and doesn't cache anything for the rest of the remaining `s-maxage` time.
 2. After 10 seconds the browser requests the same resource again.
 As there was no change in the response body, CloudFront should only return `304`.
-Instead, the whole body gets return with a status `200`.
+Instead, the whole body gets returned with a status `200`.

 Those 2 problems will result in